 Step 7: Obtain Judgment and Writ of Possession

-After winning your case (by default or at trial), you need two more documents:
+After winning your case (by default or at trial), you need two more documents before the tenant can be physically removed:

-- Writ of Possession: The document authorizing the Sheriff to physically remove the tenant.
+- Writ of Possession: The document that authorizes the Sheriff to physically remove the tenant.
 You request this from the court clerk after receiving judgment.
+There is a separate fee for this (currently around $40).

 Step 8: Sheriff Lockout

-The final step is the physical removal of the tenant by the Sheriff's Department.
-Landlords cannot perform "self-help" evictions (changing locks, removing belongings, shutting off utilities).
+The final step is physical removal of the tenant by the Sheriff's Department.
+Only the Sheriff can do this.
+Landlords who change locks, remove belongings, or shut off utilities on their own face penalties under Civil Code 789.3.

 The Lockout Process

-- Sheriff posts a 5-day notice on the property
+- The Sheriff posts a 5-day notice to vacate on the property

-- After 5 days, Sheriff returns to remove tenant and change locks
+- After 5 days, the Sheriff returns to remove the tenant and you can change the locks

-If your property is subject to local rent control (Los Angeles, Santa Monica, etc.) or the California Tenant Protection Act (AB 1482), additional requirements apply:
+If your property is subject to local rent control (Los Angeles, Santa Monica, West Hollywood, and others) or the statewide California Tenant Protection Act (AB 1482), you face additional requirements:

 Section 8 Tenants

-Evicting tenants with housing vouchers follows the same legal process, but you may also need to notify the housing authority.
+Evicting tenants with housing vouchers follows the same court process, but you must also notify the local housing authority.
+Failure to do so can complicate your case.

 Commercial Evictions